Kashifu Abdullahi

-Kashifu Inuwa Abdullahi is a Nigerian computer scientist, network engineer and technology architect who has served as the director general and chief executive officer of the National Information Technology Development Agency (NITDA) since 2019.
+Kashifu Inuwa Abdullahi (born 21 February 1980) is a Nigerian computer scientist, network engineer and technology architect who has served as the director general and chief executive officer of the National Information Technology Development Agency (NITDA) since 2019.
+He previously held technical and architectural roles at Galaxy Backbone Limited and at the Central Bank of Nigeria.

-Education
+Early life and education

-Abdullahi studied at Abubakar Tafawa Balewa University, Bauchi, Nigeria, graduating with a bachelor's degree in computer science.
+Abdullahi was born in Hadejia, Jigawa State, Nigeria.
+He attended Hudu Primary School before completing his secondary education at SSS Kafin Hausa.
+He studied at Abubakar Tafawa Balewa University, Bauchi, Nigeria, graduating with a bachelor's degree in computer science.
 He holds several executive certifications in networking, innovation, solutions design and leadership from Oxford University, Harvard University and University of Cambridge.
 He is an alumnus of Sloan School of Management, IMD Business School, Switzerland and Massachusetts Institute of Technology (MIT).

 Career

 Abdullahi began his career in 2006 as a network engineer at Galaxy Backbone Ltd – a Nigerian federal agency tasked with unifying Information and Communication Technology (ICT) infrastructure of Ministries, Departments and Agencies (MDAs) of the Federal Government of Nigeria.
 He was one of the first Cisco Certified Internetwork Expert (CCIE) in the Nigeria public sector.
-Abdullahi left Galaxy Backbone in 2014 and joined the Central Bank of Nigeria (CBN) as a technology architect.
-He served at the CBN until 2017 when he was appointed as technical assistant to the director general of National Information Technology Development Agency, Isa Pantami.
+Abdullahi left Galaxy Backbone in 2014 and joined the Central Bank of Nigeria (CBN).

+At the CBN he served as a technology architect and was part of a team that implemented a software license rationalization framework at the CBN, which reportedly reduced duplication and contributed to significant cost savings, including reductions in redundant software and associated costs.
+He served at the CBN until 2017 when he was appointed as technical assistant to the then director general of National Information Technology Development Agency,replacing Isa Pantami.